Laravel-Backpack/docs/5.x-dev/crud-fields.md

 #### Manage related entries in the same form (create, update, delete)

 Sometimes for `hasMany` and `morphMany` relationships, the secondary entry cannot stand on its own.
-It's so dependant on the primary entry, that you don't want it to have a Create/Update form of its own - you just want it to be managed inside its parent.
+It's so dependent on the primary entry, that you don't want it to have a Create/Update form of its own - you just want it to be managed inside its parent.
 Let's take `Invoice` and `InvoiceItem` as an example, with the following database structure:

 ```php
 // - invoices: id, number, due_date, payment_status